redteaminfra/redteam-infra/puppet/modules/backflips/files/backflips/README.md

 ## Get a Shell

-In `/opt/backflips/keys` are the ssh keypairs necessary to ssh into the victim machine.
+`/opt/backflips/keys` contains the necessary  ssh keypairs to ssh into the victim machine.
 However, the permissions on the directory are such that a normal user cannot use them.
 Each key to be used must be copied to your home directory with permissions and ownership as SSH